danielkepinski/project3/README.md

 ### Project Goals

-The goal of the DansBlog project is to create a personal blogging platform where I can share posts, ideas, and updates in a simple and organized way.
+The goal of the DansBlog project is to create a personal blogging platform where I can share posts, ideas, and updates in a simple and organised way.
 I built DansBlog to apply and demonstrate the skills I've learned in Django development, including working with models, views, templates, and admin customization.
 This project helps me understand the fundamentals of building a dynamic website and serves as a foundation for more complex web applications in the future.

 ### User Stories